khushbu13/ny-articles-app/README.md

 ## Description

 The application shows list of popular articles as fetched by external api using set parameters.\
-Once you click on any item, it opens the detail page for that article showing some details for the article and a link to view the article in another tab.
+Once you click on any item to view full article it opens the article in another tab.

 ## Available Scripts